Last Updated: April 27, 2021; 11:37 a.m.

-The Washington State Department of Public Health (DOH) is the lead agency for the State’s response to COVID-19.
+The Washington State Department of Public Health (DOH) is the lead agency for the State’s response to the COVID-19 pandemic.
 They are working closely with public health departments across the state on coordinating and communicating about the response in affected counties.

-The outbreak of COVID-19 in Washington State is an active situation that is quickly evolving.
+The outbreak of COVID-19 in Washington State is an active situation that continues to evolve.
 We are monitoring the situation and following the guidance of the U.S. Centers for Disease Control and Prevention (CDC) as well as guidance from Special Olympics International.

 For a general overview of the coronavirus outbreak and what you can do to protect yourself, please visit the Special Olympics International website.

-Bookmark this page for the latest information on the State of Washington’s response to the coronavirus outbreak and for more on Governor Inslee’s stay at home order : https://coronavirus.wa.gov/spread-facts
+Bookmark this page for the latest information on the State of Washington’s response to the coronavirus outbreak: https://coronavirus.wa.gov/spread-facts

 Fitness Training with the Teambuildr App